Skip to content Skip to footer

 For one, I don’t want to rely on free labour or the sometimes unspoken expectations that tend to come with this system (is it actual testing, marketing or both?)
 And then there’s the regulatory side of things, which I think is more complicated than most people realise.

-Pattern testing the traditional way would almost certainly break several of the marketing and taxation laws and regulations we have here in Sweden.
+Pattern testing the traditional way would almost certainly break some of the marketing and taxation regulations we have here in Sweden.
 And from what I can tell, it’s similarly tricky in many other countries.
-Social media posts by testers would need to be labelled as ads, and the free pattern would technically count as taxable income for the tester (I know, such a bummer).
-Just to mention some of the complications.
+Social media posts by testers would need to be labelled as ads (they are classified as paid marketing, since something of value was exchanged), and the free pattern would technically count as taxable income for the tester.
+Just to mention some of the regularitor complications, apart from the ethical ones.

 Now, as I said, I have done pattern testing myself in the past, and I’m not passing judgment in any way.
 But as a former journalist who is at least trying to do be on the right side of things, I just don’t feel comfortable doing pattern testing that is not paid and properly set up with clear expectations.